Program on Science, Technology and Society at Harvard|

 December 2, 2009, 5:00pm-7:00pm

 As the world struggles to recover from the economic crisis of 2008, it is tempting to blame the events on a few greedy bankers who took irrational risks and left the rest of us to foot the bill.
 In Fault Lines, Rajan argues that serious flaws in the economy are also to blame, and warns that a potentially more devastating crisis awaits us if they are not fixed.
 He traces the deepening fault lines in a system overly dependent on American consumption to power the world economy and stave off a global downturn; a system where America's thin social safety net has created tremendous political pressure to keep job creation robust, because jobs are the primary provider of health and other benefits; and where the U.S. financial sector, with its skewed incentives, is the critical but unstable link between an overstimulated America and an underconsuming world.
 In conclusion, heoutlines sensible reforms to ensure a more stable world economy and to restore lasting prosperity.
+Video of this lecture is located here.

 Political Science, MIT